YeaishTurj/CUET-Trade-Portal/README.md

-# CUET Trade & Lost-Found Portal
+# CUET Trade Portal

-CUET Trade & Lost-Found Portal is a full-featured MERN stack web application that serves as both an online marketplace and a lost & found portal.
-It enables users to post, browse, and bid on various products and lost/found items while providing administrative control and order management.
+CUET Trade Portal is a full-featured MERN stack web application that serves as an online marketplace.
+It enables users to post, browse, and bid on various products while providing administrative control and order management.

 ## Backend